-Some of the most revolutionary random inventions include the overhead railway, crosswords, the RSPCA, football nets, purpose-built ambulances, chess clubs, and the hovercraft.
-Liverpool was also home to the world’s first lending library open to the public, housed in The Lyceum building on Bold Street.
+Some of the most revolutionary inventions include the overhead railway, crosswords, the RSPCA, football nets, purpose-built ambulances, dinky toys, chess clubs, and hovercraft.
 Other amazing discoveries include the discovery of the link between sugar and diabetes by Liverpool physician Matthew Dobson, in 1774.

 Thank you for reading 57 Interesting and Incredible Facts about Liverpool

 Do you know any other fun facts about Liverpool?
-What’s your favourite?
+What’s your favorite?
 Post your comments below!

 If you enjoyed this post, share it on Pinterest so your followers can enjoy it too!